Stephen D. Brown

 Steve is active in his church and in the community, having financially supported or served on many nonprofit boards and advisory committees associated with the housing industry, such as Project Home, Porchlight, The Road Home (formerly Interfaith Hospitality Network), and the Salvation Army.
 Steve’s company—Steve Brown Apartments—is a recognized community leader and community partner with Downtown Madison, Inc., Smart Growth Madison, the Visitor and Convention Bureau, Collaboration Council, and the Dane County Humane Society.

-Steve regularly supports the arts community, particularly the nationally recognized Shakespearean Rep American Players Theatre in Spring Green, Wisconsin, where he serves on the board of directors.
+Steve regularly supports the arts community, particularly the nationally recognized Shakespearean Rep American Players Theatre in Spring Green, Wisconsin, for which he is an emeritus board member.
 Steve was a founding member of the external steering committee of the Lubar Institute for the Study of Abrahamic Religions (LISAR) at the University of Wisconsin–Madison.
 He also served on the board of directors of the Wisconsin Higher Education Business Roundtable, and on the board of governors of the Madison Community Foundation.
 In addition, he served as president of the area’s largest rental housing industry organization, the Apartment Association of South Central Wisconsin.
 Steve and his wife, Laurel, enjoy reading, traveling, and learning about history and other cultures.

 Laurel is co-founder of the Stephen & Laurel Brown Foundation, and currently serves as board chair.
 In addition to her role with the foundation, Laurel owns Brownhouse Designs, an architectural and interior design firm located in Madison, Wisconsin.
-Laurel has worked in the field of architecture and design for more than 30 years, serving as head of corporate architecture for two Wisconsin-based firms, as well as owning her own firm for 12 years, McManus Consulting, Inc., located in Atlanta, Georgia.
+Laurel has worked in the field of architecture and design for more than 35 years, serving as head of corporate architecture for two Wisconsin-based firms, as well as owning her own firm for 12 years, McManus Consulting, Inc., located in Atlanta, Georgia.
 Laurel holds a B.A. in design from the University of Alaska, and an MBA from the University of Wisconsin–Madison.
-She serves on the board of directors for the Wisconsin Executive Residence and the Wisconsin State Capitol.
+She serves on the board of directors for the Wisconsin Executive Residence, the Wisconsin State Capitol, and the nationally recognized Shakespearean Rep American Players Theatre in Spring Green, Wisconsin.
 Laurel is an avid traveler and collector, and she loves to study design in all forms from around the world.
-She and her husband, Steve, split their time between homes in Madison, Wisconsin, and Tucson, Arizona with their beloved dog, Roxy.
+She and her husband, Steve, live in Madison, Wisconsin with their beloved dogs, Midge and Roxy.

 Rich serves as treasurer of the Stephen & Laurel Brown Foundation.
 Rich is a CPA and was a tax partner at Baker Tilly in Madison, Wisconsin for more than 20 years.
 Before joining Baker Tilly he was employed by Deloitte for approximately 12 years working in their tax department in both Milwaukee and Chicago.
 He is a member of the Church in Fitchburg, Wisconsin, and leads its Endowment Fund Committee.
 He has previously served as the president of that congregation.
 Rich has also previously served on the board of the Madison East–Monona Rotary Foundation and several of the boards at Oakwood Village.
 Rich has his BBA in accounting and M.S. in taxation from the University of Wisconsin–Milwaukee.
 Rich and his wife, Erika, love to travel and spend time with their grandchildren.
 When time permits, you may find Rich on the golf links or fishing on Lake Kegonsa.